UBCO-COSC499-Summer-2024/Project-Starter/docs/plan/README.md

 * The AI will be able to flag where a mistake was made for Teacher or TA review
 * The AI will flag any uncertainty in grading for Teacher or TA review
 * A course that is no longer actively being managed will be archived, then deleted after an expiration date
+* Any of the Teacher's assignments and rubrics can be resued across courses

 ### Non-functional Requirements